 - Be Present and Watch Expressions – Watch their expressions, look at their focus and attention, and modify the message as needed.

 - Be Genuine – Smile genuinely, show interest, listen more often than you speak, remember the details, and positively reinforce their requests.

-To see our framework for these concepts and to see them in action, we invite you to view these two videos we have in our Communication and Planning Workshop: 8 Keys to Building Trust with Clients
+To see our framework for these concepts and to see them in action, we invite you to view this video from our Communication and Planning Workshop: 8 Keys to Building Trust with Clients

 Have your clients put together a moodboard before a shoot to help them visually communicate their style preferences.
 This ensures that your wedding photo plan is aligned with your clients vision.
 While reviewing the moodboard with them, be sure to do the following:

 - Identify their interests: Clients may choose images for a number of reasons: Colors, posing, lighting, location, etc. Ask your clients to identify what they like about the images they’ve chosen and use that information to help guide your photography for their event.

 - Tailor expectations: You may notice this comes up a lot, and that’s because it has a lot to do with client satisfaction and your ability to make your clients happy.
 During the moodboard review, you’ll have an opportunity to determine if the client’s expectations are reasonable.
 If they are not, you can help guide them back into a reasonable area with positive reinforcement.
 Rather than saying “no” to a request, you can note how the difficulty of the request will affect the rest of the shoot so that they know what to expect.

 - Address potential concerns: Unless you are just starting out in wedding photography, most of the images in the moodboard should be yours.
 If you notice that most of the images were taken by other photographers, you’ll need to address what it is about the style of the images that the client prefers and determine whether or not you can deliver that style.

 - Setup to exceed expectations: By addressing potential concerns during the moodboard review, you can set expectations that will result in a positive experience with your client.